FedericoMura/CPS_ECG/README.md

    * Identify the SPI pins (MOSI, MISO, SCLK, NSS) on your STM32 Nucleo-64 board.
    * Identify the corresponding SPI pins on the Pynq Z1 board.
    * Connect the Nucleo's SPI pins to the Pynq:
-     * Nucleo MOSI → Pynq MISO
+     * Nucleo MISO → Pynq MISO
-     * Nucleo MISO → Pynq MOSI
+     * Nucleo MOSI → Pynq MOSI
      * Nucleo SCLK → Pynq SCLK
-     * Nucleo NSS (Slave Select) → Pynq GPIO (any GPIO pin configured as chip select)
+     * Nucleo NSS (Slave Select) → Pynq NSS
    * Ensure that the grounds (GND) of both boards are connected.

 Note: The Pynq will act as the SPI master, and the Nucleo as the slave.
 Data transfers will be serial 16-bit.
 The sensor sampling rate is 200 Hz.